littensy/charm/README.md

 4. Nested effects automatically clean up when the parent effect re-runs or gets disposed.
 In other words, all effects created during the execution of another effect will be added as a "child" and clean up with the parent effect.
 This might cause issues in code that relied on the old behavior, where effects were detached from the parent.
     - This feature applies to all reaction APIs, including the listener function in `subscribe()` and the observer function in `observe()`.
     - Effects that should not be tracked by a parent effect/scope should be wrapped in [`untracked()`](#untrackedcallback).
-    - This feature can introduce runtime bugs in legacy code.
-If you need to narrow down a cause, you can disable this feature by setting [`globals.trackInnerEffects`](#globals) to `false`.
+    - This feature can introduce runtime bugs in migrated code.
+If you suspect this to be the cause, to help identify the issue, you can disable this feature by setting [`globals.trackInnerEffects`](#globals) to `false`.

 > [!NOTE]
 > An example of nested effects causing a bug is an old implementation of [`VideCharm.useAtom`](./packages/vide-charm/src/init.luau) that did not wrap the source update in `untracked()`.
 Because Vide effects run immediately after a source updates, Vide will notify components during the execution of the Charm effect in `useAtom`.